06.05, Katowice AWS Summit Poland

 We wanted to have a pipeline enhanced with notification directly to Slack, so we created a CodePipeline with 3 stages — Source, Deploy and Notify.
 Our Pipeline is managing configuration of EC2 instances.
 Let’s have a look at the workflow.

-The whole mechanism is started by a user and, more specifically, the change (event) on the git repository, e.g. PUSH into specific branch.
+The whole mechanism is started by a user and, more specifically, the change (event) in the Git repository, e.g. a PUSH into a specific branch.

-1. CodePipeline with GitHub source - getting a code with Ansible configuration from the source
+1. CodePipeline with GitHub source — getting code with Ansible configuration from the source,

 Workflow of pipeline for EC2 configuration management, using Ansible.